singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

    * - environment_file
      - The name of the environment file to generate and bind to the container.
      - 99-shpc.sh
+   * - config_editor
+     - The editor to use for your config editing
+     - vim
    * - features
      - A key, value paired set of features to add to the container (see table below)
      - All features default to null